IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

 This chapter talks about lambdas.
 You will learn the following:

 #.
 What is a C++ lambda expression?
 #.
-What are the parts of lambda?
+What are the parts of a lambda?
 #.
 How can a lambda expression be used in C++ code?

 Introduction
 ************

 **C++ lambda expression** — often called a lambda — allows us to define anonymous function objects (functors) which can be used inline or passed as an argument.
-This was introduced in C=++11 as a more convenient and concise way for creating anonymous functors.
+This was introduced in C++11 as a more convenient and concise way for creating anonymous functors.
 Let's take a look at a few simple lambda examples:

 .. code-block:: cpp